Narigo/scalajs-fun/README.md

 ## Video 08 - Fine-grained control over the DOM Source

 The new implementation of the DomDriver takes all events that occur on the document and then filters out the ones that we created listeners for.
-This ensures to find newly created DOM elements as well.
+This ensures to catch events of newly created DOM elements as well.